donnemartin/system-design-primer/README.md

 ## Motivation

-> Learn how to design large scale systems.
+> Learn how to design large-scale systems.
 >
 > Prep for the system design interview.

-### Learn how to design large scale systems
+### Learn how to design large-scale systems

 Learning how to design scalable systems will help you become a better engineer.